 Note: If you would like to see your timetable through the THI app, you have firstly to compile and save your personal timetable as an online timetable in PRIMUSS!

 That depends on your study course.
 Information on this can be found in the Study and Examination Regulations with Annex (Subject-Overview) of your study course.
-Detailed descriptions can be found in the module handbook of your study course.
+Detailed descriptions of some subjects can be found in the module handbook of your study course.
 Both documents are linked on the respective course page.
 Please also note that some courses are offered either only in the summer semester or only in the winter semester.

 Additional information for international degree-seeking students of English programmes: